 Edit hairpin properties

-Properties of the hairpin can be edited in the Inspector, as follows:
+Properties of the hairpin can be edited in the Inspector:

-- Element: Edit the Y offset to change the height of the hairpin above or below the staff.
+- Under Element Section: Edit the Y offset to change the height of the hairpin above or below the staff.

-- Line: Edit line properties such as color, line style and thickness.
+- Under Line Section: Edit line properties such as color, line style and thickness.

-- Text line core: Add text and set text properties.
+- Under Text Line Details Section: Add text and set text properties.

-- Height: The width at the mouth of the hairpin.
+- Height: The width at the wider end.

-- Continue height: The width of the hairpin at the end of a system, before it continues to the next system.
+- Continue height: The width of the hairpin at the end of a system on a page, before it continues to the next system.

-- Placement: Set hairpin above or below the staff.
+- Placement: Position on page, above or below staff.
+Press X to flip.

-- Dynamic Mode (as of version 3.1): Set the method used to change the dynamic: Linear (default), Ease-in and out, Ease-in, Ease-out, or Exponential.
+- Dynamic Mode: (Version 3.1 and above) Rate of transition: Linear (default), Ease-in and out, Ease-in, Ease-out, or Exponential.

 Playback of hairpins

 MuseScore development focuses on engraving support, rather than playback support.
 Using hairpins without dynamics symbols are perfectly acceptable in real life scoring, but do not create desired playback inside Musescore.

 To create playback loudness variation across a hairpin, either: